 Leaving the 401(k) With Your Old Company

 If you’re nearing retirement age, you might not need to roll over your 401(k).
 If you’re 55 or older when you leave your job, you can gain access to the money in your 401(k) without having to pay an early-withdrawal penalty.
-This benefit is called the separation-from-service rule.
-It applies only to 401(k) plans that you leave when you are 55 or older.

 If your current 401(k) is performing well, that may be an argument for keeping the money with your former employer.
 Or maybe the investment options it offers are not available outside the plan.
 That might be another reason to leave things alone.
 If you are content with the investments in the plan, you can keep your money invested in it.